Skip to content

 Market Structure, Product-Market Fit, and Value-Added Service Strategy

-Comprehensive analysis delivered to a major UK operator covering: structural pressures on the broadband market (altnet debt overhang, ARPU stagnation, cost-of-living headwinds), customer experience economics (churn drivers, reliability vs speed, in-home Wi-Fi as competitive moat), and service bundling strategy across security, energy, entertainment, gaming, and assisted living.
+Deep-dive analysis delivered to a major UK operator covering: structural pressures on the broadband market (altnet debt overhang, ARPU stagnation, cost-of-living headwinds), customer experience economics (churn drivers, reliability vs speed, in-home Wi-Fi as competitive moat), and service bundling strategy across security, energy, entertainment, gaming, and assisted living.

 The work included competitive positioning matrices, Wi-Fi 7 product-market fit frameworks, and detailed business cases for smart energy integration showing churn reduction, ARPU uplift, and referral economics.